 Preparing the interview

-Minimal number of interviews: 2 teachers, 1 manager, 1 supportive non-educational staff.
-The interviews can be individual or in a group, depending on the organisation, for example a group interview with 5 teachers or with the director and a manager.
-Be aware that it can be problematic to have people from different positions and with different power in a group interviews.
+The interviews can be individual or in a group, depending on the organisation, for example a group interview with 2 teachers or with the director/administrator and a manager or a supporting (facility) staff member.
+Keep in mind that it can be problematic to have people from different positions and with different powers in a group interview.

-Another criterium for selection is to what extent the interviewed persons actually can contribute or develop a process of change.
-People need to have some commitment to a process of improvement.
-They need to have an intrinsic or eccentric motivation for change.
+Another selection criterion is to what extent the interviewees can actually contribute or develop a change process.
+People must have some commitment to a process of improvement.
+They have to be internally and extraordinarily motivated for changes in their own organisation.

-The purpose is to have Interviews with key-persons about their experiences, their thoughts and doubts, and suggestions for improvement/change and their estimation of how other key actors would support these interventions.
+The goal is to have interviews with key persons, employees in their own organization about their experiences, their thoughts and doubts, and suggestions for improvement / change and their estimation of how other key persons, employees would support these interventions.

 Key questions for the interview